Rammsauer/greenwashing/README.md

 Jack and Tyler sit on the curb, watching sparse headlights on the nearby freeway.
-Their eyes are glazed with endorphin-
+Their eyes are glazed with endorphin- induced serenity.
+They look at each other, laugh.
+Look away.
 </pre>